I crossed the stop line seeing green signal. But traffic in front of me was not moving and I got penalized.

 Among traffic officers, who is authorized to give a spot fine notice?

 Traffic officers of and above the rank of assistant sub-inspector are authorised to give away traffic violation challans or notices, which are for spot fines.
 Officers of the rank of ASI (one-star), sub-inspector (two-star), inspector (three-star) are authorised to collect spot fines.
 Any officer below the rank of ASI, which comprises constables and head constables, can only note down the nature of violation and vehicle number, and submit the information to the traffic enforcement automation centre.
 Notices will then be issued from the centre.
-The violator will have to pay the fine at the jurisdictional police station, the nearest Bangalore One centre or the Bangalore traffic police website.
+The violator will have to pay the fine at the jurisdictional police station, the nearest Bengaluru One centre or the Bengaluru traffic police website.
 Traffic constables are not authorised to collect money as they do not carry receipt books.
 The motorist may lodge a complaint if any officer below the rank of ASI collects money from him.

 I don't want to pay spot fine.
 What is the other option?